nathan-alden-sr/stardew-valley/min-max/1.5/year-1-summer-13.md

 ## Advice and warnings

-- It always storms on Summer 13.
+- The Weather is always stormy on Summer 13.

 | Previous Day                                | Today                 | Next Day                                    |
 | ------------------------------------------- | --------------------- | ------------------------------------------- |